Class of 2023

 Hesburgh-Yusko Scholar

-High School Affiliated to Fudan University, Shanghai
+High School: High School Affiliated to Fudan University

 Weike (Colin) Fang

-Weike Colin Fang
+Weike Colin Cropped

 Our Lady of Perpetual Succor Global Scholar

-Shenzhen Senior High School, Shenzhen
+High School: Shenzhen Senior High School

-With my technical skills, I hope to serve more significant causes worldwide.
 In my junior year, I participated in an internship as a Machine Learning engineer at FloWaste, a tech startup aiming to reduce food waste in cafeterias and chain restaurants.
 I was able to develop computer vision models that accurately detect and track food components to help the restaurants know the amount of food served and wasted.
+With my technical skills, I hope to serve more significant causes worldwide.

 Hanjing (Sylvia) Zhu